7 Best 3D Animation Software 2023 (Free & Easy Picks)

 After that comes rigging, where the model is given an internal digital structure that can be used to control the mesh by weighting the vertices.
 Rigging is used to create movement.
 An alternative method is motion capture, where an actor’s live movements are recorded and digitally animated.

 Once you’re done with this and apply lighting and camera settings, you can then render your model, where you add the finishing touches and output it.
 You then composite your animation by touching it up and adding effects and backgrounds, before adding music and sound effects and then exporting the final product.

-There are many uses for 3D animation software – it can be used in presentations, architecture and design proposals, and modeling for prototype products.
-Of course, its best-known use is in films, TV series and video games, where it’s used to create characters, props and entire worlds.
+There are many uses for 3D animation software – it can be used in presentations, architecture design proposals, and modeling for prototype products.
+Of course, its best-known use is in films, TV series and video games design, where it’s used to create characters, props and entire worlds.